winesapOS/winesapOS/README.md

 **Manual steps:**

-1. Follow the winesapOS [setup](#setup) guide to get the performance image onto an external drive.
+1. Follow the winesapOS [getting-started](#getting-started) guide to get the minimal image onto an external drive.
     - This includes installer tools needed to install winesapOS onto an internal drive.
     - It also includes an exFAT partition that is accessible from any operating system.
 2. Download the latest `winesapos-${WINESAPOS_VERSION}-minimal-rootfs.tar.zst` [release](https://github.com/LukeShortCloud/winesapOS/releases).